 At General Lee's, you can sip craft cocktails, listen to live jazz, and catch local DJs on the decks.
 The Grand Star Jazz Club, where this writer sometimes DJs, hosts a variety of live band and dance nights.
 Located on Hill Street across from Central Plaza, Melody Lounge has an extensive beer list and a calendar packed with events.
 Opened on Spring Street in January 2018, the speakeasy-style Apotheke features a “prescription list” of cocktails made by bartenders in pharmacist coats.

 Chinatown hosts block party-style events throughout the year, like the music and food truck Chinatown Summer Nights and the annual Moon Festival.
 The biggest event, though, is Lunar New Year.
 Celebrations include the Golden Dragon Parade and Chinese New Year Festival along with the L.A.
 Chinatown Firecracker bike ride and run.
-If you're in L.A., these events are a good way to get a glimpse of multicultural Los Angeles.
+If you're in L.A., these events are a good way to get a taste of L.A.'s cultural diversity.

 Those traveling without a car will be pleased to know that Chinatown is easily accessible by public transportation.
 The Metro Gold Line drops off visitors and residents about a block away from Central Plaza via the Chinatown station.
 The neighborhood is a short walk from Union Station and is accessible by multiple buses that travel along Broadway and Hill Street.
 Want to cycle through the neighborhood?
 Metro also has several Bike Share stations in Chinatown.